 There are many different techniques to consider in the packaging and marketing of candies and confections.
 The final packaging decision will be largely determined by the type and quantity of candy being processed.
 For example, hard candies generally go through both a primary and secondary packaging process.
 Initially, each piece of candy is packaged individually.
 For hard candies such as mints or jawbreakers, a double twist wrap or an airtight horizontal flow wrap is commonly used.
 This completes the primary packaging process.

 The secondary packaging process takes these individually wrapped hard candies and puts them through a supplementary bagging process making them ready for retail sale.
 Manufacturers looking to give their products a more upscale look may choose a bag in box packaging model for their higher-end candies.
 This provides the product with a more distinctive and exclusive look when it takes its place on the retail shelf.

 Jelly Based Candies Take A Different Route to the Shelf

-Traditionally, bagging has been the most popular method of packaging for sweets like gummy bears and jelly beans.
+Traditionally, bagging has been the most popular method of packaging sweets like gummy bears and jelly beans.
 This method can be employed as either a primary or secondary packaging process.
 When used as the primary method of packaging, plain or printed bags are filled with the product directly.
 Once sealed they are packed for shipment and ready for retail sale.
-Bagging as a secondary packaging technique allows manufacturers to market single servings, or fun packs, by filling retail ready bags with pre-portioned individual pouches of candy.
+Bagging as a secondary packaging technique allows manufacturers to market single servings, or fun packs, by filling retail-ready bags with pre-portioned individual pouches of candy.
 Often this technique is used for holiday marketing, most notably during Halloween and the festive seasons.

 Click the “Request a Quote” button to get started with your candy packaging project.